nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Where to Find Nebraska Inmate Records
+Find Nebraska Inmate Records

 Upon conviction, the Nebraska judiciary sentences offenders to serve time in a local prison or a state correctional facility in Nebraska.
 The Sheriff Department oversees inmates in county and city jails, while the Nebraska Department of Correctional Services (NDCS) is in charge of inmates in state prisons.
 Similarly, custody and information regarding federal offenders are under the jurisdiction of the Federal Bureau of Prisons.
 All of these custodians also maintain inmate records that are available to interested members of the public.